KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 - `uint32`: unsigned 32-bit integer
 - `int32`: signed 32-bit integer
 - `float`: IEEE 754 single precision
-- `var32`: unsigned 32-bit integer encoded using LEB128
+- `var32`: variable-length value that represents unsigned 32-bit integer values (has to be decoded by the LEB128 function)
-- `var64`: unsigned 64-bit integer encoded using LEB128
+- `var64`: variable-length value that represents unsigned 64-bit integer values (has to be decoded by the LEB128 function)
 - `f{n}`: unsigned n-bit number with decreasing digit place value.
 The number is appended by padding bits to the next byte so that data remains byte-aligned.